Guidance on the Safety Assurance of Autonomous Systems in Complex Environments (SACE): Overview of SACE

 \begin{note} For low-level tiers, such as individual components that use particular technology, particular approaches may be required for which further, more detailed guidance is required (such as that provided for components that use machine learning in \cite{AAIP2021a}). \end{note}

 \Activity{Determine Verification Strategy \ArtAR}{act:verifStrat}

 An appropriate verification strategy shall be adopted.
+This shall describe how, in general, the project approached verification, and justify how the various verification activities performed work together to give adequate overall verification.

 At the highest level this will require a decision on whether verification shall be undertaken using testing, formal verification or a combination of both approaches.
 The advantages and disadvantages of using either approach for the verification of AS are discussed below.

 \textbf{Testing}

 Testing involves exposing the system to a defined set of inputs and checking that the outputs or behaviour of the system is as specified and safe.
 The main advantage of using testing is that evidence may be generated against the real system operating in the target environment.
 This means that demonstrating the relevance of the verification evidence to the AS operation is comparatively straightforward.
 Some testing of AS may however be performed in a controlled environment, such as a test site or a laboratory setting, requiring that the similarity to the actual operating environment is demonstrated.
 The main disadvantage is that testing cannot be carried out exhaustively, so achieving an acceptable level of coverage of the operating domain can be very challenging, particularly for AS in complex operating environments that represent a very large state space.
 Providing justification for the acceptability of the level of coverage that is achieved is also a major challenge.